 Thank you for your interest in volunteering for the Third Thursday program.
 Hospitalization can take an emotional, physical and financial toll on patients and families.
-Through designated special activities, volunteers like you have the ability to make a positive impact when our families need it most.
+Through designated special activities with patients, such as arts & crafts, music and reading, as well as delivering coffee and "comfort kits" to parents, volunteers like you have the ability to make a positive impact when our families need it most.